Designated Safeguarding Lead - Mrs Louise Long - Headteacher

-Additional Safeguarding Lead - Mrs Cathryn Barrett- Class Teacher
+Additional Designated Safeguarding Lead - Mrs Cathryn Barrett- Class Teacher

 Our nominated safeguarding governor is: Mrs Helen France.